DIABETIC EYE CARE

-If you have diabetes, your body does not use and store sugar properly.
+If you have diabetes, you also risk developing diabetic eye disease.
 Uncontrolled diabetes can affect the blood vessels in the eye.
 The damage to these retinal vessels is called diabetic retinopathy.

 TYPES OF DIABETIC RETINOPATHY

-A medical eye examination by an ophthalmologist is the only way to reveal changes inside your eye.
-If your ophthalmologist finds evidence of diabetic retinopathy during your exam, your doctor may take additional steps (such as photographing the retina or special testing can be performed to determine if you need treatment.
+A diabetic eye examination by a skilled ophthalmologist is the only way to diagnose diabetic eye disease.
+If your ophthalmologist finds evidence of diabetic retinopathy during your exam, your doctor may take additional steps (such as photographing the retina or special testing) to determine if you need treatment.
 If diabetic eye disease is diagnosed early, we can start treatment before any vision problems develop.
 We cannot stress this enough: if you are diabetic, please come in often for a routine diabetic eye exam in order to safeguard your sight.

 Nonproliferative diabetic retinopathy (NPDR), also known as background retinopathy, is the first stage of diabetic retinopathy.
 In this stage, tiny blood vessels in the eye leak blood or fluid.
 The leaking fluid causes the retina to swell or to form deposits called exudates.
 Many people with diabetes can have mild NPDR, which usually does not affect their vision.
 When vision is affected it is usually the result of macular edema and/or macular ischemia.

 - Macular edema refers to swelling or thickening of the macula, a small area in the center of the retina that allows us to see fine details clearly.
 The swelling is caused by fluid leaking from the tiny blood vessels.
 It is the most common cause of vision loss in diabetes.
 Vision loss may be mild to severe, but even in the worst cases, peripheral vision is still maintained.